-DOT is not responsible for New York City subway or bus service.
-The MTA operates the subway system, issues MetroCards, and operates the Metro-North and Long Island Railroads.
+NYC DOT is not responsible for New York City subway or bus service.
+The Metropolitan Transportation Authority (MTA) operates the subway system, issues MetroCards, and operates the Metro-North and Long Island Railroads.
 Find other area transit providers

-DOT owns and operates the Staten Island Ferry and works with other city agencies and private ferry operators to promote use of our waterways for transportation.
-Learn more about the Staten Island Ferry Find information on private ferry service Learn about bringing bikes on ferries
+NYC DOT owns and operates the Staten Island Ferry and works with other city agencies and private ferry operators to promote use of our waterways for transportation.
+Learn more about the Staten Island Ferry Find information on other ferry service Learn about bringing bikes on ferries

-Public buses in New York City are operated by New York City Transit, a division of the Metropolitan Transportation Authority.
-Get more information on bus routes and schedules.
-DOT maintains city streets and sidewalks, bus lanes and bus shelters.
-Get general bus service information from MTA DOT keeps a list of other bus services in the region DOT sets charter bus parking guidelines for Manhattan and Brooklyn Heights.
-Bikes are not allowed on NYC Buses.
-Learn about bringing bikes on other mass transit
+Public buses in New York City are operated by New York City Transit, a division of the MTA.
+Get more information on MTA’s bus routes and bus schedules.
+NYC DOT maintains city streets and sidewalks, bus lanes and bus shelters, and implements street design changes to increase bus speeds and enhance safety for all road users.
+Get general bus service information from MTA Other bus services in the region NYC DOT sets charter and tour bus parking guidelines Learn about bringing bikes on mass transit

 Select Bus Service